PX4/PX4-user_guide/en/assembly/vibration_isolation.md

 # Vibration Isolation

-This topic shows how to determine whether vibration levels are too high, and lists some simple steps to improve vibration performance.
+This topic shows how to determine whether vibration levels are too high, and lists some simple steps to improve vibration characteristics.

 ## Overview